JohnYangSam/Tri-AL/README.md

 python3 data_manager.py import -i data/AllPublicXML
 ```

-6. Update config file by using sample cofing file.
+6. Update config file by using sample config file.
 The config file is located in `visual/sample-config.yml`.
 Name config to `config.yml` in the same directoy.
 It can be done as following as well:
 ```console
 cp visual/sample-config.yml visual/config.yml
 # EDIT config.yml WITH ANY EDITOR